icon-project/icon-sdk-python/README.md

 #### Parameters

-address : An address of EOA or SCORE prefixed with 'hx'
+address : An address of EOA or SCORE

 #### Returns